 Cannabis leaves are not waste material!
 In fact, you can do just as much with them as you do with your buds.
-In this article, you will learn the many different things you can do with your marijuana leaves, meaning you get to enjoy every last bit of your cannabis garden.
+In this article, you will learn the many different things you can do with your cannabis leaves, meaning you get to enjoy every last bit of your cannabis garden.

 Did you know that your cannabis leaves contain just as much medicine as the rest of your plant?
 If you are growing your own buds right now, and the time is arriving to trim, dry and cure, don’t throw away your leaves!
 To some growers, the leaves and stems are waste material from the grow, but this doesn’t have to be the case.

 In fact, you can use your cannabis leaves in a variety of different ways, allowing you to get the absolute most out of your grow.
 Traditionally, the different parts of the cannabis plant were used for different reasons and this is still so today.
-The leaves of your marijuana plant are not completely useless, and we are going to teach you how to take complete advantage of your growing endeavor.
+The leaves of your cannabis plant are not completely useless, and we are going to teach you how to take complete advantage of your growing endeavor.

 Can you smoke cannabis leaves?

 The leaves in question here are the bigger fan leaves that come off first during trimming.
-There are smaller leaves on the marijuana plant, called sugar leaves, which are covered in trichomes, making them generally high in THC content.
+There are smaller leaves on the cannabis plant, called sugar leaves, which are covered in trichomes, making them generally high in THC content.
 Some growers will leave the sugar leaves on their buds to avoid losing any potency.
 They do, however, cause the smoke itself to be stronger and less smooth.

-The fan leaves that are characteristic to the personality of marijuana, however, are not usually smoked.
+The fan leaves that are characteristic to the personality of cannabis, however, are not usually smoked.
 Fan leaves are lower in THC content and usually bare of trichomes.
 They are not ideal for smoking, and there are much better ways to use them:

 1. Use leaves to make edibles